pthu/sahd/source/words/to_save,_help.md

 [BOTH THE HIPHIL AND THE RARER NIPHAL ARE DEALT WITH HERE.]

-For fuller discussion of the lexical field as a whole see on this site:
+For fuller discussion of the lexical field as a whole see on this site the
-<a href="/sahd/miscellaneous/overview_deliverance">‘Overview
+<a href="/sahd/miscellaneous/overview_deliverance/" target="_blank" rel="noopener noreferrer">‘Overview
-of SAHD entries for ‘Deliverance’ words</a> by Graham I. Davies.
+of SAHD entries for ‘Deliverance’ words</a> by Graham I. Davies (opens in a new tab/window).

 ## Introduction